Tapesh-Vashisth/hacktoberfest2022/README.md

 <h4> Feel free to contribute to this repo by creating and editing little programs in any programming language and make different folders for the code you want to contribute. </h4>

-If you want to practice to make a pull request

 </div>

 <br>